Supbads/HttpArchives/README.md

 # Http Archives Assignment

 ## How to run
+### Service
-### Service: The project uses ASP.Net Core 5 and can be run via Visual Studio's Build/Run/Debug functionalities if the .Net Core 5 SDK is installed.
+The project uses ASP.Net Core 5 and can be run via Visual Studio's Build/Run/Debug functionalities if the .Net Core 5 SDK is installed.
+For a DB it uses an in memory DB integrated with EntityFramework to persist users and other data while the application is running.
+Once it is restarted the data is cleared.

 ### Client: WIP

 ##